|Immediate Past President||Maureen Howarthr||Pendleside|

 I trained as a Secretary and have spent my working life employed in various secretarial and administrative roles for Kirklees MBC, Huddersfield (yes, I’m a Yorkshire woman), Natural England and am currently PA to the Archdeacon of Westmorland and Furness, a part-time job which I enjoy very much.

-I am also Secretary of my Church’s Parochial Church Council and sing in both that choir and the Cartmel Priory Choir.
+I am also Secretary of my Church’s Parochial Church Council and sing in the church choir, Cartmel Choral Society and Cumbria Festival Chorus.
 I enjoy choral singing and have been involved in several choirs both in the Huddersfield area and now in the South Lakes area.
 My other interests are horses, knitting/cross-stitch embroidery and rock music.

 Membership and Development Officer – Karen Rainford